prasad924/Image-Steganography/README.md

 Image steganography is the process of concealing the data in a image.<br/>
 This project also achieved additional privacy by including the cryptographic encryption of the data.
+Consider using PNG due to it's lossless nature!!!
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to use the code